-As discussed elsewhere in this CD&A, in November 2022, the Company entered into the Executive Severance Agreements with Mr. Rutten and each of its U.S.-based NEOs.
-Pursuant to the Executive Employment Agreement entered into between the Company and Mr. Shin, effective January 1, 2022 and as amended from time to time (the "Shin Agreement"), Mr. Shin receives severance pay consistent with Korean market practice and as required by Korean law.
+As discussed elsewhere in this CD&A, in November 2022, the Company entered into the Executive Severance Agreements with each of its NEOs (in February 2023 for Mr. Engel).
 For details regarding the post-termination compensation payable to our NEOs, please refer to the "Compensation of Our Chief Executive Officer" subsection of this CD&A and the "Employment, Severance, and Change in Control Arrangements" and "Potential Payments upon Termination or Change in Control" sections of this proxy statement.